Gen6-bash/HeroCounter/README.md

 ## Privacy

-Hero Counter is built around privacy by design:
+Hero Counter is built on by design:

 - No network permissions
 - No third-party SDKs, analytics, or advertising libraries